Job Search Strategy

 For example, if you are an English major, think broadly about what skills you have developed and what courses you have taken.
 Perhaps you have taken a number of professional writing classes; this opens the door to a number of different jobs, including grant writing, technical writing, copy-editing, careers in nonprofit and public administration, project management, account management, client relations, sales, and more.

 Employers think about what skills and competencies you've developed.
-Consider thinking about your options in terms of the NACE competencies as well.
+Consider thinking about your options in terms of the Career Readiness Competencies as well.